cjswart/puppet-quest-guide/quests/conditional_statements.md

 When prompted, supply the username **learning** and password **puppet**.

-Now you can trigger Puppet agent runs on `pasture-dev.puppet.vm` and `pasture-prod.puppet.vm` with the `puppet job` tool.
-We provide the names of the two nodes in a comma-separated list after the `--nodes` flag.
+Now you can trigger Puppet agent runs on `node-x.internal.cloudapp.net` with the `puppet job` tool.
+We only test witj one node but you can provide the names of the multiple nodes in a comma-separated list after the `--nodes` flag.
 (Note that there is no space between the node names, which can make it a little hard to tell the difference between a comma that separates node names and the dots in the node names themselves.)

-    puppet job run --nodes pasture-dev.puppet.vm,pasture-prod.puppet.vm
+    puppet job run --nodes node-x.internal.cloudapp.net

-When the jobs complete, take a moment to check each with a `curl` command.
+When the jobs complete, take a moment to check with a `curl` command.

-    curl 'pasture-dev.puppet.vm/api/v1/cowsay?message=Hello!'

-and

-    curl 'pasture-prod.puppet.vm/api/v1/cowsay?message=Hello!'
+    curl 'node-x.internal.cloudapp.net/api/v1/cowsay?message=Hello!'

-To verify that each system is running the server you specified, you can log in and use the `journalctl` command to check the service's startup log.

-    ssh learning@pasture-dev.puppet.vm

-And run

-    journalctl -u pasture

-Disconnect from `pasture-dev`

-    exit

-And connect to the next system:

-    ssh learning@pasture-prod.puppet.vm

-Check the log here as well:

-    journalctl -u pasture

-Now that you've verified that each node is running the expected server, disconnect to return to the Learning VM.

-    exit

 ## Review